CHESS-mission/digital_twin_CubeSat/README.md

 	- `"eclipse_data"`: Eclipse status (1 = eclipse, 0 = not in eclipse)
 	- `"orbit_state"`: Final orbit state as a JSON file
 	- `"spacecraft_state"`: Final spacecraft state as a JSON file
-	- `"density"`: Air density at the satellite's position.
+	- `"density"`: Air density at the satellite's position

 All data arrays are saved with an accompanying `"times.npy"` array for use in plotting.